 Overall, the cross-validation comparisons generally support the GAMYE, GAM, or DIFFERENCE model over the SLOPE model for the species considered here.
 For Barn Swallow, the overall difference in predictive fit, and particularly the increasing predictive error of the SLOPE model in the earliest years, strongly suggests that in the period between the start of the BBS (1966) and approximately 1983 (Smith et al. 2015), Barn Swallow populations increased.
-All models agree, however, that since the mid-1980’s their populations have decreased.
+All models agree, however, that since the mid-1980’s populations have decreased.

-Using all data in our cross-validation allowed us to explore the spatial and temporal variation in fit, and to compare the fit across all data used in the model.
+Using all data in our cross-validations allowed us to explore the spatial and temporal variation in fit, and to compare the fit across all data used in the model.
 Estimates of predictive fit from a random selection of BBS counts are biased by the strong spatial and temporal dependencies in the BBS data (Roberts et al. 2017).
 However, because our folds were identical across models, and we modeled the differences in fit with an additional hierarchical model that accounted for repeated measures among strata and years, we are reasonably confident that relative-fit assessments are unbiased.

 The overall predictive fit assessments provided some guidance on model selection for the species here, but not in all cases.
 The SLOPE model compared poorly against most other models in the overall assessment, similar to Link et al. 2020.
-However, among the other three models, most of the overall comparisons failed to clearly support one model.
-In addition, for a given species the best model varied among years and strata.
+However, among the other three models, many of the overall comparisons failed to clearly support one model, even in cases where the predicted population trajectories suggested very different patterns of population change (e.g,.
+Cooper’s Hawk in Supplemental Material Figure S5).
+For a given species the best model varied among years and strata.
 These temporal and spatial patterns in predictive fit complicate the selection among models, given the varied uses of the BBS status and trend estimates (Rosenberg et al. 2017).